 Log Home PlansLog home plans have their roots in Colonial America.
 North America's early homesteaders cut timber and created homes with little more than an ax.
-These Frontier style log homes or cabins were one room and were no more than 10' wide.
+These Frontier style log homes or cabin floor plans were one room and were no more than 10' wide.
 They typically included a loft area for sleeping.
-Because glass was not widely manufactured in America until the 1800's, many of the earliest American cabins were built without windows.
+Because glass was not widely manufactured in America until the 1800's, many of the earliest American cabin plans were built without windows.
 Those having window openings used animal skins or sliding boards as coverings.
 Later, paper greased with animal fat to make it waterproof as well as translucent, was used as a substitute for glass.

 Stones or rocks formed the foundation of the early settler's log home plans to keep moisture from the timbers.
 Logs were squared off and notched at the top and bottom of each end.
 The logs were then stacked, fitting the notched ends together at the corners.
 The gaps (chinks) between the logs were filled with 'chinking materials' such as wood chips, and then sealed off with mud, grass and straw to eliminate air and water infiltration.
 A dirt floor and stone fireplace were commonplace in early log home plans.